top of page

 YOUTH MENTAL HEALTH

-About me.
+About me

 I have 15+ years of clinical experience that informs the way I work.
-Prior to establishing my private practice in 2019, I was employed in various mental health sectors for over a decade - predominantly in youth-specific mental health services, and also in residential drug and alcohol rehabilitation and out-of-home care.
+Prior to establishing my private practice in 2019, I was employed in various mental health sectors for over a decade - predominantly in youth mental health services, and also residential drug and alcohol rehabilitation and out-of-home care.
 See my LinkedIn for info on my experience.

-My therapy approach.
+My therapy approach

 Why longer-term therapy?

-Services I offer.
+Services I offer

-What to expect.
+What to expect

 You can expect to be listened to, respected and given choices about what happens.
 Things will go at your pace and I'll work with where you are at - there is no pressure to open up faster than you are comfortable with.
-The first session will be a conversation about what is going on and for you to see if we click.
-For ongoing appointments, you will be allocated your own time slot - so you will always have a dedicated spot on the same day, at the same time and at the same frequency - usually starting with weekly appointments and making adjustments as needed.
+The first session is a conversation about what has brought you to therapy, and an opportunity for you to suss out if we click as two humans having honest chats.

 I provide a confidential, safe and inclusive space.
 My approach is secular, sex positive, trauma informed and gender affirming; and acknowledges the role of inequality, discrimination, racism, ableism, power structures, stigma and intersectionality.

-How to book.
+How to book

 Please e-mail alissa@alissamcalpinepsychology.com.au to make an enquiry, or send a message using the form below.
 I will arrange a quick phone chat to figure out what would be the best fit for your needs.